×

 6. Enters data in computer.

-7. Maintains supplies for shelter, such as drugs, food, maintenance items; verifies that all items are received and forwards all invoices to the Animal Control Director for payment.
+7. Maintains supplies for shelter, such as drugs, food, maintenance items; verifies that all items are received and forward all invoices to the Animal Shelter Manager for payment.

 9. Performs outside maintenance such as mowing grass, trimming shrubs, and general cleanup around the facility.